 - on Dec 11, 2019 By: BN

-We will combine our suggestions of activities, according to your tastes, so you can have an unforgettable trip in 2 days in Ho Chi Minh City, former Saigon, the most dynamic city in the country.
+We will combine our suggestions of activities, according to your tastes, so you can have an unforgettable trip over 2 days in Ho Chi Minh City, formerly Saigon, the most dynamic city in the country.
 From historical and contemporary museums, colonial vestiges, to shopping at the local market, or artistic shows...
-Everything is on the program to make every moment of your 48 hours unique in the pearl of the Far East.
+Everything is on the programme to make every moment of your 48 hours unique in the pearl of the Far East.

 Saigon day 1: walk in the central district

 Start your discovery of Saigon in district 1, its central district, by going to Ben Thanh, its most attractive market for a change of scenery with many stalls full of Asian flavours and smells.
 In one of its shops, offer yourself without hesitation a breakfast with a bowl of Pho followed by an iced coffee with milk, the famous beverage of the Saigonese.
 From Ben Thanh, you can easily reach the Museum of Fine Arts located on Pho Duc Chinh Street.
 Full of charm, this colonial building with beautiful antiques and contemporary collections is worth a visit of about an hour.
 With a trip both fun and educational, you can admire the works of copper or porcelain as well as illustrations of the revolutionary history of the Vietnamese people.

 >> Read more: Two famous markets in Saigon

 Iced coffee with milk, the famous drink of Saigonese people

 Within a 10-minute walk, a bustling stop awaits you in Bitexco's dominant tower that offers panoramic views of the Saigon River.
 What a pleasure for the eyes and you can get some great pictures of a city in complete effervescence!